-The key size is 32-bit hexadecimal in length for AES 128-bit CMAC mode encryption and 64-bit hexadecimal in length for AES 256-bit CMAC mode encryption.
+The key size is 32-bit hexadecimal in length for AES 128-bit CMAC mode encryption.

-Component Testing Assurance Activities: Testing of the TOE's MACsec capabilities and verification of the deterministic random bit generator is sufficient to demonstrate that this SFR has been satisfied.
+Component Testing Assurance Activities: Testing of the TOE's MACsec capabilities and verification of the DRBG is sufficient to demonstrate that this SFR has been satisfied.